 User problem - people weren’t submitting because the interface and flow were incredibly confusing, you can see what the old one looked like below.
 We knew this was a problem because of complaints & conversations over Intercom.
 We therefore decided to operate with the assumption that the low conversion % of tournaments submitted was due to the complaints - we were roughly 70% confident and felt it didn’t require any additional validation.
 If we spent more time validating it would take time away from solving a problem we were quite confident was correct.

-The solution was to change the design goal - after talking to a few users and confirming that the flow & UI were incredibly confusing, I decided to revisit the intentions behind the original design.
+After talking to a few users and confirming that the flow & UI were incredibly confusing, I decided to revisit the intentions behind the original design.
 Turns out at the time the old flow was built the team had prioritized speed, aka how fast the user could get through the submission process.

 Because of the user problem, I needed to reprioritize the goals for the team.
 The new goal was clarity.
 I made the case that we should actually slow down the user, increase the number of steps they’d have to make, but in doing so reduce the amount of information they would have to digest at any given point in time.